 Visiting TaosSurrounded by nature offering athletic challenges and spiritual connection, Taos is recognized for a creativity that calls to artists from around the globe, and from ancient and contemporary cultures.
 Your stay at our resort is sure to exceed your expectations, and Taos will captivate you.
 Whether you are visiting Taos by yourself or with family or with friends; whether you are here to relax and recharge or energize and challenge, you'll find each season in Taos offering its own delights and entertainment.

-EVENTS IN TAOSEvery season brings new festivals, celebrations, concerts, lectures and museum exhibitions to Taos meaning there's something exciting going on all year.
+THINGS TO DO IN TAOSEvery season brings new festivals, celebrations, concerts, lectures and museum exhibitions to Taos meaning there's something exciting going on all year.
 From Pueblo ceremonies to film festivals, Taos offers visitors a variety of experiences.

 Discover the events that will be taking place during your stay: